UCF/Athena-Framework/_docs/components/dropdowns.md

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
 They're made interactive with the included Athena dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision.](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/)

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Examples

 Wrap the dropdown's toggle (your button or link) and the dropdown menu within `.dropdown`, or another element that declares `position: relative;`.
 Dropdowns can be triggered from `<a>` or `<button>` elements to better fit your potential needs.

-{% callout info %}
-### Dropdown menu accessibility

-The [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/TR/wai-aria/) standard defines an actual [`role="menu"` widget](https://www.w3.org/TR/wai-aria/roles#menu), but this is specific to application-like menus which trigger actions or functions. <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus can only contain menu items, checkbox menu items, radio button menu items, radio button groups, and sub-menus.

-Athena's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
-For instance, it is possible to create dropdowns that contain additional inputs and form controls, such as search fields or login forms.
-For this reason, Athena does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
-Authors will have to include these more specific attributes themselves.

-However, Athena does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>ESC</kbd> key.
-{% endcallout %}

 ### Single button dropdowns